About Dynamic Tonality

 The first line in the text file defines the temperament as an 11-limit map: the first five numbers are the top row of a mapping matrix, the second five numbers are the bottom row of the mapping matrix.
 This is just for record and not used directly by the synths.

 The first and third numbers of the "Per" row set the tuning range of the period, the middle number sets its default tuning.
-The first and third numbers of the "Gen" row set the tuning range of the generator as a fraction of the period, the middle number sets its default tuning.
-That middle number can be set as a ratio of the period (when specified with a slash between two integers) or as a size in cents (when specified by a single number).
+All values in the Per row are specified in cents (1200ths of an octave).
+The first and third numbers of the "Gen" row set the tuning range of the generator, the middle number sets its default tuning.
+Any of the numbers in the Gen row can be specified as a ratio of the period (when written as two integers separated by a slash; e.g. 18/31) or as a size in cents (when written as a single number; e.g. 696.774).

 The rows nPerPrtls and nGenPrtls are the mapping between the first 64 harmonics (frequency ratios 1/2, 2/1, 3/1, 4/1, 5/1, ...) and the temperament's period and generator (respectively).
 For example, in the Syntonic temperament, the fifth number in the nPerPrtls row is 0 and the fifth number in the nGenPrtls row is 4.
 This means that the fifth harmonic (a frequency ratio of 5/1 is defined, in this temperament, by ascending 0 periods and 5 fifths).
 Note that harmonics with higher than 11-limit prime factorizations msut be marked with "na" because these partials are not used in D synths.